komali2/blog/content/posts/my-new-life-stack/index.md

 healthcare system, decent public transit, and is highly politically engaged.
 When I first came to Taiwan, the Sunflower Protests happened, an extraordinary form of direct engagement by the population, and last year this happened again with the Bluebird Protests.
 Taiwan is one of the few countries on Earth for which I maintain political optimism through this next cycle of global fascism.

 I've [written a lot about Taiwan](/tags/taiwan/).

 ### Transportation and Travel

-I prefer always to take public transit, for environmental reasons but also because I find the experience of riding in private cars to be incredibly frustrating.
+I prefer always to take public transit, for environmental reasons but also because I find the experience of riding in private cars to be frustrating.
 Sitting in traffic, waiting in line for a parking garage, wandering a parking lot or neighborhood looking for parking, these are not my definition of freedom or a good time.
 I believe that designing cities around the car is one of the major contributors to human psychological suffering in the first world.
 Not to mention the environmental impact.

 I also enjoy taking a bicycle.